Weekly eNews for

 ACCESSING THE PRAYER LIST:

-For the safety and privacy of our members, the Prayer List will no longer be viewable in the on the website nor added back to the eNews due to the public accessibility of both.
+For the safety and privacy of our members, the Prayer List will no longer be published on the website or included in the eNews, as both are publicly accessible.

 1. Online Access: Log in to our Members Directory.
 Once logged in, click on "Additional Pages" and select "Prayer List".